imraf/ollama-webui-llm/Documentation/07-Chat-History.md

 ### localStorage Usage

 Chats are stored in browser localStorage under the key `'llm-chats'`.
-Loading of chats occurs only after the application determines whether authentication is required via `/api/v1/auth-required` (to avoid flashing the interface before a potential login prompt).
+After the application determines whether authentication is required via `/api/v1/auth-required` (and validates a stored key if needed), it now immediately renders any previously saved chats in the sidebar.
+Users no longer need to create a new chat to see history.

 ```558:577:static/app.js
 // Local storage functions